MicrosoftDocs/VBA-Docs/api/Excel.SparkPoints.Markers.md

 # SparkPoints.Markers property (Excel)

 Returns a **[SparkColor](Excel.SparkColor.md)** object that represents the color and visibility of markers for positive points of data on a sparkline.
-Read-only
+Read-only.

 ## Syntax